Esther-Choi/Kakaotalk/README.md

 # Kakaotalk
-A clone of Kakaotalk messanger using HTML and CSS.
+A clone of Kakaotalk messanger using HTML, CSS and VJ.

 ##